Monotype system: Matrix-case

 For the Monotype caster to produce types with the shape of the desired character on their face, a matrix with that character incised in it must be moved to the top of the mold in which the slug will be cast.
 This is achieved by placing a rectangular array of bronze matrices, each of which is 0.2 inch square, in a holder, called the matrix-case.
 Originally, it contained 225 matrices, in 15 rows and 15 columns; later versions of the Monotype caster expanded that first to 15 rows and 17 columns (255 matrices), and then to 16 rows and 17 columns (272 matrices).

 The paper tape that controls casting contains 14 columns of holes that indicate the row of the matrix-case to be used, and 14 columns of holes that indicate the column of the matrix-case to be used.
 Originally, one row and one column of the matrix-case were indicated by the absence of a hole, and each of the others was indicated by a single hole.
 When the matrix-case was enlarged, some columns or rows of the matrix-case were indicated by combinations of two holes instead.

 The row of the matrix-case on which the matrix for a character is contained also indicated the width of that character.
 This was one major reason why reconfiguring the keyboard needed to be easy, since the arrangement of characters in the matrix case would be varied with the typeface.
 A part called the wedge indicated the width corresponding to each row of the matrix-case.

 Mould

-The mould is one of the unique parts of the system, and together with the matrix-case, it's the centerpiece of the caster.
-Its job is to locate under the matrix for the casting, shaping the body of the sort, and then deliver it to the typecarrier, and eventually the galley.
+The mould is one of the unique parts of the system, and together with the matrix-case, is the centrepiece of the caster.
+Its job is to locate under the matrix to case and shape the body of the sort, and then deliver it to the typecarrier, and eventually the galley.

-In the most simplistic way, the mould is a square pipe, with a conic funnel at its bottom.
+In the most simplistic view, the mould is a square pipe, with a conical funnel at its bottom and the selected matrix at the top.